How to have conversations about consent; before, during and after sex

 I think I’ve been sexually harassed or assaulted

-If you’d like to report an incident, you can email email@example.com or report anonymously.
+You can report an incident to Swinburne's Safer Community team and choose to remain anonymous if you wish.
 Hey, well done for speaking up.
 It can be one of the hardest things a person will ever have to do in their life.
 And you’ve already taken the most difficult first step.
 Give yourself a thank you.
 Know that, sadly, you’re not alone.
 In 2016, 26% of Australia’s students had reported experiencing some form of sexual harassment in a university setting.

 The #MeToo movement showed the world how powerful speaking up can be.
 And Swinburne has zero tolerance for sexual assault and harassment.
 We take every report and concern with seriousness and confidence.
 No matter what happened or when.
 We will talk to you about your options for support.
 And it’s also your personal decision about how or if you want to pursue things further.